gramineproject/graphene/Documentation/oldwiki/PAL-Host-ABI.md

     PAL_BOL DkSendHandle(PAL_HANDLE handle, PAL_HANDLE cargo);

 This API sends a PAL handle `cargo` over another handle.
-Currently, the handle that is used to send cargo must be a process handle, thus handles can only be sent between parent and child processes.
+Currently, the handle that is used to send cargo must be a process handle.

 #### DkReceiveHandle